jsettlem/elo_world_pokemon_red/tutorial.md

 ## Run the script

 Run `battle_x_as_y.py`.
 If you've set up Python correctly, you should be able to just double-click on the .py file.
-If that doesn't work, you can open a command prompt window and run `python3 battle_x_as_y.py`.
+If that doesn't work, you can open a command prompt window and run `python battle_x_as_y.py`.
 If that still doesn't work, Google how to run Python scripts in Windows.

 If a window appears and immediately closes when you double-click, that's probably Python erroring out because you didn't install the hashids library correctly.